fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2023-09-9-singapore-mcdonalds.md

 |:--:|
 |  *Shake shake, shake shake, shake it*  |

 Surprise your taste buds with the delightful offerings at Singapore McDonald's!
 For more tasty adventures, remember to subscribe and stay tuned.
+If you want a proper restaurant list, [here](https://fromhktosg.github.io/singapore-top-restaurants-by-cuisine/) you go!